Pressure Injuries

 Control of infection

 Pressure injuries should be continually assessed for signs of bacterial infection such as increased erythema, foul odor, warmth, drainage, fever, and elevated white blood cell count.
 Impaired wound healing should also raise concern of infection.
-These abnormal findings indicate a wound culture should be done.
+These abnormal findings indicate a wound culture should be performed.
 However, because all pressure ulcers are colonized, results should be interpreted with caution; bacterial count rather than bacterial presence should guide treatment.

 Assessment of nutritional needs